-Information on the specific courses deemed necessary to sit for the comprehensive exams for each of the degree programs (and their respective tracks) is described in the Master's Student Handbook, which is distributed by the department at new student orientation.
-Students must complete these courses before they may apply to take the comprehensive examination.
+Information on the specific courses deemed necessary to sit for the comprehensive exam for each of the degree programs (and their respective tracks) is described in the Master's Student Handbook, which is distributed by the department at new student orientation.
+Students must complete these courses before they are eligible to apply for the comprehensive exam.
 Material from all necessary courses will be included on the exam; students are not permitted to take the exam prior to completion of these courses.